Access new markets through brand to brand marketing partnerships

-- Increase Memberships: Brand to brand programs are popular with nonprofits and membership associations.
-AARP is just one organization that has built its business around this type of partnership.
+- Increase memberships: Brand to brand programmes are popular with nonprofits and membership associations.
+AARP is just one organisation that has built its business around this type of partnership.
 Their members receive special discounts at all the stores and restaurants in their network.
 This helps them to attract new members.

-- Optimize Marketing Budget: Brand to brand marketing is a collaborative effort between your brand and another brand.
-With both of your marketing teams working on a brand to brand program, you'll save money on your campaign.
+- Optimize marketing budget: Brand to brand marketing is a collaborative effort between your brand and another brand.
+With both of your marketing teams working on a brand to brand programme, you'll save money on your campaign.